MrCraigen/yuzu-flatpak/README.md

 I will keep the master branch until Yuzu team makes a stable branch to choose form.

 ## After build and install Yuzu flatpak
-Follow the instruction on the Yuzu webbpage.
+Follow the instruction on the Yuzu webpage.
    ```
    https://yuzu-emu.org/help/quickstart/
    ```